apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

     This option cannot be used when a minimum time between checkpoints is defined.

   - *externalized checkpoints*: You can configure periodic checkpoints to be persisted externally.
 Externalized checkpoints write their meta data out to persistent storage and are *not* automatically cleaned up when the job fails.
 This way, you will have a checkpoint around to resume from if your job fails.
 There are more details in the [deployment notes on externalized checkpoints]({{< ref "docs/ops/state/checkpoints" >}}#externalized-checkpoints).

-  - *fail/continue task on checkpoint errors*: This determines if a task will be failed if an error occurs in the execution of the task's checkpoint procedure.
-This is the default behaviour.
-Alternatively, when this is disabled, the task will simply decline the checkpoint to the checkpoint coordinator and continue running.

   - *unaligned checkpoints*: You can enable [unaligned checkpoints]({{< ref "docs/ops/state/unaligned_checkpoints" >}}) to greatly reduce checkpointing times under backpressure.
 Only works for exactly-once checkpoints and with number of concurrent checkpoints of 1.